Sign In Forgot Password

 Susan has served the Sinai community in a variety of capacities, including most recently as Trustee, Accessibility & Inclusion co-chair, and Adult Education chair.
 Susan has long been drawn to education.
 Her educational background already included biology, medicine, deaf education, and linguistics when, in May 2022, Susan earned an additional degree - Master of Arts in Jewish Professional Studies (Spertus Institute) with a Master’s Concentration in Israel Education (The iCenter).
 Her Jewish learning was catalyzed by participation in the Wexner Heritage Program.

-Susan aims to share her excitement about Jewish learning with her own children - Toby (Confirmation; a third-year madrich) and Simon (Kesher; a second-year madrich) - and with yours!
+Susan aims to share her excitement about Jewish learning with her own children - Toby (Bogrim; and a fifth-year madrich) and Simon (Confirmation; and a fourth-year madrich) - and with yours!

 Kathy Adams (Sprouts)